marcelooprimo/anotacoes/notes/Comandos_uteis.md

 gpg --export-secret-keys [--armor | -a] ID Usuario > nome_chave-privkey.asc
 ```

-> [!NOTE]
-Nota: O arquivo de chave privada é o pubring.kbx

 ---
 ## Criar chave ed25519 para ssh

 ```bash
 ssh-keygen -o -a 100 -t ed25519 -f ~/.ssh/id_ed25519 -C "Nova chave ssh para os servers"
 ```
-> [!info]
--o: Save the private-key using the new OpenSSH format rather than the PEM format.
+>-o: Save the private-key using the new OpenSSH format rather than the PEM format.
 Actually, this option is implied when you specify the key type as ed25519.

--a: It’s the numbers of KDF (Key Derivation Function) rounds.
+>-a: It’s the numbers of KDF (Key Derivation Function) rounds.
 Higher numbers result in slower passphrase verification, increasing the resistance to brute-force password cracking should the private-key be stolen.

--t: Specifies the type of key to create, in our case the Ed25519.
+>-t: Specifies the type of key to create, in our case the Ed25519.

--f: Specify the filename of the generated key file.
+>-f: Specify the filename of the generated key file.
 If you want it to be discovered automatically by the SSH agent, it must be stored in the default `.ssh` directory within your home directory.

--C: An option to specify a comment.
+>-C: An option to specify a comment.
 It’s purely informational and can be anything.
 But it’s usually filled with `<login>@<hostname>` who generated the key.

 ---
 ## Expressão regular data formato AAAA-MM-DD